NFDI4BIOIMAGE/training/_sources/content_types/blog post.md

  ConvNet architectures make the explicit assumption that the inputs are images, which allows us to encode certain properties into the architecture.
 These then make the forward function more efficient to implement and vastly reduce the amount of parameters in the network.

-Tags: Deep Learning, Computer Vision, Neural Networks, Machine Learning
+Tags: Deep Learning, Computer Vision, Neural Networks, Machine Learning, Include In Dalia

 Content type: Blog Post